israel-dryer/ttkbootstrap/docs/about.md

 ## Set the widget style with keywords

 Keep it simple.
-Set the style with keywords.
-Stop using convoluted ttk style classes such as **success.Horizontal.TProgressbar**.
-Instead, use **success**, which is a keyword that can indicate the same semantic color meaning for _all_ widgets.
+Set styles with keywords.
+Instead of using ttk style classes such as **success.Horizontal.TProgressbar**, use **success**, which is a keyword that can indicate the same semantic meaning for _all_ widgets.

-Many people are familiar with bootstrap for web developement which comes pre-packaged with built-in css style classes that provide a professional and consistent api for quick development.
-I took a similar approach with this project by pre-defining styles for nearly all ttk widgets, and which can be customized with simple _simple keywords_.
+Many people are familiar with bootstrap for web development which comes pre-packaged with built-in css style classes that provide a professional and consistent api for quick development.
+I took a similar approach with this project by pre-defining styles for nearly all ttk widgets and by enabling style customization with _simple keywords_.

 ## Only create themes and styles that are actually used

 If you're not using it, then it shouldn't be taking up memory in your application.
-Nothing bogs down your application more than a bunch of boilerplate predefined assets that you may or may not use.
+Nothing bogs down your application more than a bunch of boilerplate assets that you may or may not use.

 To fix this, I've designed a styling engine for ttk that builds ttk styles and themes _on demand_.
 If a style is not used, it will not be created.
 This adds a